Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 195.  ### Question195
 What is the goal of the Continuous Integration?

-- [ ] To publish the Product Increment on Production
+- [ ] To publish the Product Increment on Production.
-- [ ] To penalize the Developer who breaks the build
+- [ ] To penalize the Developer who breaks the build.
-- [x] To provide rapid feedback of build and test result
+- [x] To provide rapid feedback of build and test result.
-- [ ] To find who has made the change on source control
+- [ ] To find who has made the change on source control.

 _[⬆ Back to Top](#table-of-contents)_